charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 You should, of course, use your last name and not mine.

+If you put images in Google Drive, don't wrap them in a zip file.
+This saves me a step.

+Just to be clear: one part of this assignment, outlined in the first sentence of this section of the text, did involve creating a zip file with images.
+I'm talking about the images of your page running that I want to see.
+Don't put them in a zip file.

+Putting images in Google Drive is fine, though just attaching them to the assignment is perhaps better.
+Then put comments in the Canvas comments area.
+Thank you.

 ## Example Images

 Your images must be different from these, but they should have much in common with them: